Experience the Pyrenees: Amazing Things to Do for the Outdoors Enthusiast

 Experience the thrill of a 70m bungee jump from Pont Napoleon

 Visiting the Pyrenees and looking for a hit of adrenalin?
 Then perhaps taking the plunge of bungee jumping off a bridge is for you.
-Located just a few kms south of the small town of Luz Saint Saveur is Pont Napoleon.
-The historic bridge was built in 1863 and spans across the magnificent Gave du Gavarnie river.
+Located just a short distance south of the small town of Luz Saint Saveur is Pont Napoleon.
+The historic bridge was built in 1863 and spans across the magnificent Gave du Gavarnie River.
 It’s from here that every Wednesday in July and August as well as select weekends throughout the year you can book in for this bungee experience.
-The jump itself is 70m and no doubt that feeling of free falling through the air will take your breathe away.
+The jump itself is 70m and no doubt that the feeling of free falling through the air will take your breath away.

-If you enjoy sports climbing or bouldering than be sure to check out some of the crags on offer in the Ariege.
-Located just a short drive from the beautiful town of Tarascon sur Ariege in the Vicdessos valley, you will find over 200 routes to explore.
+If you enjoy sports climbing or bouldering then be sure to check out some of the crags on offer in the Ariege.
+Located just a short drive from the beautiful town of Tarascon sur Ariege in the Vicdessos Valley, you will find over 200 routes to explore.
 The granite cliffs nestled close to the small village of Auzat provide the perfect playground to test yourself on.
-With routes graded from 3 all the way to 8a there is something here for all levels of experience.
-There are information boards at the carpark entrance which have more detail about the area and climbs on offer.
+With routes graded from 3 all the way to 8a, there is something here for all levels of experience.
+There are information boards at the car park entrance which have more detail about the area and climbs on offer.

 If you’d rather mix in some hiking with your climbing then why not try out the Via Ferrata course instead?
-The views here are phenomenal as you make your way up the rocky face leading towards the magnificent Mont Calm.
-This is an experience available year round and to people of all ages and regardless of their climbing experience.
+The views here are phenomenal as you make your way up the rocky face leading toward the magnificent Mont Calm.
+This is an experience available year-round to people of all ages and regardless of their climbing experience.
 You can discover more about the Via Ferrata in Vicdessos here.

 You may also like